 This project has been funded by The Australian Research Council: LP150100709.

-The project aims to investigate the cultural and economic value of Australian music exports.
-It will be the first methodical study on how Australian artists are developed internationally through government and industry programs.
-It intends to provide a detailed picture of entrepreneurial activity within and between industries, not-for-profit sectors and governments.
+The project aimed to investigate the cultural and economic value of Australian music exports.
+It was the first methodical study on how Australian artists are developed internationally through government and industry programs.
+It intended to provide a detailed picture of entrepreneurial activity within and between industries, not-for-profit sectors and governments.

 PROFESSOR RICHARD VELLA

 Richard Vella is Chair and Professor of Music at the University of Newcastle, Conservatorium of Music.
 He has composed music for a wide variety of genres and forms.
 Significant works have been The A to Z of Spiritual Music: a user’s guide, (see http://www.abc.net.au/classic/spiritual/) produced by the Australian Broadcasting Commission (2006) and his co-production of the Warners international release Larger than Life (2003).
 He received the nomination ‘Best Music for a Feature Film’ by the Australian Film Institute for his score to the feature film Travelling Light (2003).
 His book Musical Environments (Currency Press 2000), was republished in 2003 as Sounds in Space Sounds in Time by Boosey & Hawkes, UK.
 Vella directs the interdisciplinary research group Collaborative Environments for Creative Arts Research (CeCAR). http://www.newcastle.edu.au/cecar.